 When searching for my own NYC nest, I toured some pretty sweet Manhattan fifth-floor walk-ups, which, at the time, seemed almost feasible.
 (I skipped the sixth-floor ads intentionally and later decided that four flights would be my limit.)

 Granted, most apartment seekers, myself included, prefer an elevator building to dozens of stairs, and few might think twice before trading convenience for a spectacular layout or a more spacious kitchen.
-But if a daily climb isn’t a major turn-off, a walk-up apartment might not be such a bad idea, after all.
+But if a daily climb isn’t a significant turn-off, a walk-up apartment might not be such a bad idea, after all.

 That being said, Manhattan boasts hundreds if not thousands of tenement structures sans elevators, so you’re in luck.
 Here are five awesome things that you can expect if you choose to live in a high-floor walk-up.